astrivant/polyad/docs/development/mutation-diagrams.md

 and receipt annotation are committed together.
 A retry that still observes that receipt can publish status without repeating the replacement.

-**In Polyad:** this describes the existing receipt-recovery path, not a guarantee for arbitrary callbacks or an indefinitely retained deduplication history.
+**In Polyad:** receipt recovery deduplicates a replacement while its receipt is retained.
+Callbacks require their own retry contracts.
 Setting a replica target may be idempotent in desired-state terms; adding two replicas or starting another workload is not inherently idempotent.
 The mutation executor does not retry callbacks automatically.